Skip to main content

 Understanding Motorcycle Insurance

-Motorcycle insurance protects you financially if you're involved in an accident, your bike is stolen or damaged, or someone is injured on or by your motorcycle.
+Motorcycle insurance is designed to help protect you financially if you're involved in an accident, your bike is stolen or damaged, or someone is injured on or by your motorcycle.
 Because motorcyclists face unique risks on the road—greater vulnerability to injury, higher theft rates, and seasonal riding patterns—motorcycle insurance is specifically designed to address these concerns.

 Unlike auto insurance, motorcycle coverage often includes options like accessory coverage for custom parts, trip interruption benefits, and roadside assistance specifically designed for bikes.
-You can also choose between actual cash value and agreed value coverage to ensure you're properly compensated if your bike is totaled.
+You can also choose between actual cash value and agreed value coverage, which affects how you're compensated if your bike is totaled.

 Whether you ride a sportbike, cruiser, touring bike, or vintage classic, we can help you find coverage that matches your riding style, experience level, and budget.